mberger/cf-gcp/Documentation.md

 ## Folders
 I was also unable to test after I put the projects into folders, due to the quote issue.
 I removed the folder lines out of the code, so I knew the build would work.
 Below is what was removed.
+Replace the org id with your own.

     resource "google_project" "host_project" {
         name            = "Host Project"